hydephp/develop/docs/creating-content/documentation-pages.md

 Welcome to the Hyde Documentation Pages, where creating professional-looking documentation sites has never been easier.
 Using the Hyde Documentation module, all you need to do is place standard Markdown files in the _docs/ directory, and Hyde takes care of the rest.

 Hyde compiles your Markdown content into beautiful static HTML pages using a TailwindCSS frontend, complete with a responsive sidebar that is automatically generated based on your Markdown files.
-You can even customize the order, labels, and even groups, of the sidebar items to suit your needs.
+You can even customize the order, labels, and groups of the sidebar items to suit your needs.

 Additionally, if you have a `_docs/index.md` file, the sidebar header will link to it, and an automatically generated "Docs" link will be added to your site's main navigation menu, pointing to your documentation page.